 AT&T overall is a good option, offering a variety of mobile phones, strong coverage that rivals Verizon, and an incredibly speedy service.
 However, what gives AT&T an edge over its competitors is its Unlimited Data plan.
 So if you're a data hog and would like to save on DIRECTV's packages, then it may be best to select AT&T.

 Curious about how the major competitors fare against one another in terms of overall cell phone plans?
-Then be sure to read our buyer's guide to cell phone plans.
+Then be sure to compare cell phone plans before you make your switch.

 Additionally, you could be instead looking for a home phone plan such as AT&T U-Verse Voice.
 If that's the case, you should be referring to our guide to U-Verse Voice.